Yelm, Washington: Parks and recreation

 Yelm City Park was donated by Chuck and Wilma Demich in 1950.
 Located at the corner of SR 507 and Mosman Avenue, it is about one city block in size.
-It has a kitchen, covered facilities, a playground area, picnic tables, public restrooms and a softball backstop.
+It has a kitchen, covered facilities, a playground area, picnic tables, public restrooms, and a softball backstop.
 A number of community events are held there each year, including Prairie Days, Christmas in the Park, Family Fun Day, an annual car show, and the Yelm Lions Easter Egg Hunt.

+Yelm was the eastern terminus of the Yelm-Rainier-Tenino Trail that has been extended into Pierce County with the opening of the Nisqually River Pedestrian Bridge.

-Yelm has the first Class A Water Reclamation Facility and distribution system in Washington, which reclaims all wastewater for local irrigation and recharge streams.
+Yelm has the first class-A water reclamation facility and distribution system in Washington, which reclaims all wastewater for local irrigation and recharge streams.
 The water is also used in Cochrane Park, an 8 acre wetland park that includes a catch-and-release pond for rainbow trout.